 Here are a few more Meriton Suites around Sydney, some of which I also have stayed at:

 Campbell Street, Sydney

 rates begin at AU 250.00 a night

 Chinatown is one of Sydney’s must-visit places not only if you’re a tourist but if you want to hoard on Asian goodies to take home.
-The Meriton Luxury Apartments in Campbell Street in Sydney is the perfect location.
+The Meriton Suites in Campbell Street in Sydney is the perfect location.
 The location is also perfect as Campbell Street is surrounded by Thai, Korean and other Asian restaurants.

 Bondi Junction, Sydney